microsoft/WhatTheHack/021-IdentityForApps/README.md

 Challenge 4: **[Customize Look and Feel and Localization](Student/04-l14n.md)**

-- Add a bit of flare to your sign up and sign in pages by adding your company's logo, colors, and custom layouts to the user experience along with supporting multiple languages
+- Add a bit of flare to your sign up and sign in pages by adding a custom template and colors, wiring up your User Flows to an ASPNETCORE MVC app, and use language customization to modify string values displayed to the user

 Challenge 5: **[Enrich Claims During Sign-Up](Student/05-claims-enrichment.md)**